-Embrace is the best pet insurance for Dachshunds because of its detailed dental coverage, something that your pooch is likely to need.
+Embrace may be the best pet insurance for your Dachshund because of its detailed dental coverage, something that your pooch is likely to need.
 Embrace’s Wellness Rewards offer an allotment for dental cleanings and its accident and illness policy offers coverage for non-routine dental treatment, gum disease, tooth extractions, endodontic disease, developmental abnormalities, and trauma to the teeth, face, and jaw.
 Dental coverage like this is very rare in the pet insurance industry.

 However, there is a six-month waiting period for orthopedic conditions, including IVDD.
 But, you can request to have this decreased to a 14-day waiting period by having your vet examine your dog and fill out a waiver stating that your pup’s bones, muscles, limbs, spine, etc., are all in a healthy state.